 That’s a combination of benefits that’s hard to come by in Egyptian society, and one we’re excited to provide, with your generous support, through the Valuable Girl Project.
 By God’s grace, 2015 was a great year, and we look forward to many more!

-Yes, I want to support the Not Alone program by donating today!
+Yes, I want to support the Valuable Girl Project by donating today!